John Tenta: Various feuds (1989–1991)

 Earthquake's first PPV appearance was when he replaced Barry Windham on Randy Savage's team at the 1989 Survivor Series.
 Earthquake eliminated Hercules and survived the match, along with Savage and Dino Bravo.
 He made his WrestleMania debut at WrestleMania VI, defeating Hercules.
 Tenta's career peaked when he entered a feud with Hulk Hogan.
-The feud exploded in May 1990, when Earthquake snuck up on Hogan from behind during a segment of The Brother Love Show (on WWF Superstars of Wrestling) and repeatedly crushed Hogan's ribs with his "Earthquake splash."
+The feud exploded in May 1990, when Earthquake sneaked up on Hogan from behind during a segment of The Brother Love Show (on WWF Superstars of Wrestling) and repeatedly crushed Hogan's ribs with his "Earthquake splash."
+It was reported that Earthquake had injured Hogan so severely that he may have to give up wrestling, Tugboat Thomas urged a letter writing campaign to fans to write to support Hogan while he recovered.
 Eventually, Hogan recovered and gained revenge on Earthquake and defeated him in a series of matches across the country, starting with Hogan's countout victory at SummerSlam 1990.
 Hogan and Earthquake were the final two participants in the 1991 Royal Rumble, with Hogan getting the victory.
 After his stint with Hogan, Earthquake attained another WrestleMania victory, defeating former Hart stable mate Greg Valentine at WrestleMania VII.
 On April 1, 1991, WWF held a joint show in Kobe with Japanese promotion Super World of Sports called SWS Wrestle Dream.
 Earthquake appeared to face Kōji Kitao, in a battle of two former sumo wrestlers.
 Kitao and Tenta broke kayfabe by being uncooperative with each other.
 Kitao didn't sell Earthquake's attacks and shot on him.
 The match ended when Kitao was disqualified for kicking the referee.
 After the match, Kitao immediately grabbed a microphone and began telling the audience that wrestling is fake and that Tenta never could really beat him, as other Japanese wrestlers attempted to restrain him.
 The incident led to Kitao being fired from SWS.